-To set up a Production Quantity Report that tracks the progress of quantity installation on site.
+To import budgeted production quantities to set up a Production Quantity Report that tracks the progress of quantity installation on site.

 Production quantities are the finished product that the team installs on site, such as square feet of concrete wall, number of light fixtures, or linear feet of piping.
 This feature allows users to upload budgeted production quantities from outside the Budget tool.
 They can then view the comparison of production quantities entered in the Timesheets tool to these uploaded budgeted production quantities in a Production Quantity Report.
 The primary value of this report is to track the progress of product installed on site by seeing the percentage complete for each cost code and includes calculated values like budgeted, actual, and remaining quantities.
 This gives the teams real-time insight into the percentage of work complete for tasks on site.

 - 'Admin' level permission on the project's Directory tool.